 What is a Flash Loan Attack?
 How to Restrain One?

-A flash loan attack is an exploitation of a platform's smart contract security in which an attacker borrows large sums of money.
-Read to know what is a flash loan...
+A Flash loan attack exploits DeFi protocol's smart contracts by borrowing large sums of funds with zero collateral.
+Read to learn what is a flash loan...

 With the growing interest in cryptocurrency, you can expect to see more opportunities for DeFi or decentralized finance in the future.
 DeFi’s goal is to create a permissionless, transparent, and decentralized financial ecosystem using blockchain networks.